demogorgon1/trolddom-com/content/posts/00-website-up.md

 description = ""
 +++

 Welcome to the Trolddom website.
 Here you'll (eventually) find game updates, patch notes, server status information, general information about the game, and stuff like that.
-For more free-form rambling about the game and other topic, jump to my [blog](https://plantbasedgames.io/blog/) instead.
+For more free-form rambling about the game and other topics, jump to my [blog](https://plantbasedgames.io/blog/) instead.